 Google’s Terms of Service doesn’t allow customers to store Personally Identifiable Information (PII) in Google Analytics.
 When users login to SharePoint to access documents / pages / information, Google Analytics isn’t able to tell you anything about the individual username and which documents were viewed.

 GA frequently uses report sampling for high traffic sites, which is frustrating when you’re looking for an exact count.

 This primarily applies to Intranets and secure environments.
 SharePoint URLs frequently contain sensitive information about customers or employees, and GA tracking requests contain useful data like IP addresses.
 When data is stored outside your network, you can’t guarantee data privacy.

 SharePoint Web Analytics Solution

 SharePoint sites sit on top of an IIS server, and IIS creates a daily access log.
 These logs can be processed by a web analytics software program, which alleviates all the above issues and provides:

 - Full Visitor Details

 - No Tagging Required

 Angelfish Software is our recommendation.
-Angelfish provides detailed reports about how users interact with your SharePoint websites, and has a comprehensive API for populating corporate dashboards.
+Angelfish is self-hosted web analytics software which provides detailed reports about how users interact with your SharePoint websites, and has a comprehensive API for populating corporate dashboards.